 Card payments are processed by Sage Payments and you can find their privacy information here.

 Your name and address will be shared with our delivery service providers which include Royal Mail and DPD in order to deliver your purchase.
 Delivery services act as data controllers in their right and may use any data provided in order to arrange delivery or to provide delivery or tracking information.
 This would include information such as individual recipients’ names and addresses, email addresses and mobile phone numbers if provided.

-Our website development & maintenance is undertaken by Brave Creative Limited who act as a data controller on our behalf in order to help us improve our website and functionality.
-We have entered into an agreement with Brave Creative Limited who have undertaken to keep your personal information secure and comply with all European and UK data protection standards and requirements.
+Our website development & maintenance is undertaken by FAT Media Limited who act as a data controller on our behalf in order to help us improve our website and functionality.
+We have entered into an agreement with FAT Media Limited who have undertaken to keep your personal information secure and to comply with all European and UK data protection standards and requirements.

 When you make a purchase using a payment card, certain information will be processed by our EPOS system, Cybertill, and card payment services providers in order to take payment and complete our contract with you.
 All card payment information is protected to Payment Card Industry Data Security Standards.
 We do not retain a copy of this on our systems.

 We offer an in-store loyalty card scheme which allows you to earn points from your purchases which can be redeemed against future purchases (subject to terms and conditions).
 In order for you to join the scheme, we require your name and postcode.
 We also require your date of birth to confirm you are over the age of 18.
 By joining the scheme, you consent to us processing this personal data.

 If you join the loyalty scheme, your personal information will be held on our electronic till system database.
 We will process your information for the purpose of running the scheme.
 From time to time, we may also analyse data collated by the scheme in order to better understand our business and customers.
 This data will be anonymised where possible before collation.